Skip to Content

 District of Columbia Medicaid

-District’s Medicaid offers health care coverage for District residents who meet the program’s eligibility requirements for Medicaid.
-It covers families with children, pregnant women, and people who are aging, blind and disabled.
+District’s Medicaid offers health care coverage for eligible District residents, including children, pregnant women, adults, seniors, and people with disabilities.

 What is the income limit for Medicaid in District?

-Under the Affordable Care Act, Medicaid will now cover children (19—20) and parents with incomes up to 221% of the federal poverty level, or about $4,908 a month for a family of three.
+Under the Affordable Care Act, Medicaid will now cover children ages 19—20 and non-elderly adults with income up to 138% of the federal poverty level or about $3,065 per month for a family of three.

 Children who have long-term disabilities or complex medical needs and live at home with families with household incomes over 324% of the FPL may also be eligible for DC Medicaid under TEFRA/Katie Beckett .